haixuanTao/haixuantao.github.io/src/pandas-rust/010-reading.md

 let mut rdr = csv::Reader::from_path(path).unwrap();
 ```

-But with bad quality formatting, mine looked like this:
+But with bad quality formatting, I had to add additional parameters like:

 ```rust,noplaypen
 use std::fs::File;